How to pick the the freshest seafood, a chef's guide

 RACV Noosa Executive Chef Lee Jenyes' expert tips for picking the freshest seafood.

-Fresh seafood can be hard to find, harder to prepare but is always easy to eat!
-To help you navigate the mysteries of your local fish market, RACV Noosa Resort’s executive chef Lee Jeynes has pulled together his top tips to purchasing the freshest ingredients, and how to turn them into a delicious barramundi dish.
+Fresh seafood can be hard to find and harder to prepare.
+But it is always easy to eat.
+To help you navigate the mysteries of your local fish market, RACV Noosa Resort’s executive chef Lee Jeynes has pulled together his top tips for purchasing the freshest ingredients, and how to turn them into a delicious barramundi dish.

 - Follow your nose: Start by checking the smell of the fish and the market itself; good, fresh seafood should never smell bad.
 Saltwater fish can smell briny – like the ocean – and freshwater fish should smell like a clean pond.